 Kimberley Anne Better Better Willis I was born.
 That went well.
 Not long after, I was walking and talking and stamping and shouting and making my mark on the world.
-I discovered Mum's typewriter when I was about eight years old and have been fascinated by words and sentences ever since.
+I discovered Mum's typewriter when I was eight years old and have been fascinated by words and sentences ever since.
 I continue to stamp and shout, but now with added 'I might blog about this later' notemaking.

-Here's a selection of my recently published articles
+Here's a selection of my recently published articles.